fork/make-up/README.md

 ## Customization

 The scripts provided here contain general information to work for as many different project-setups as possible.
-All functions can therefore be modified, extended or overwritten. Überschreiben
+All functions can therefore be modified, extended or overwritten.

 ### Add a new command